-The active purse-seine capacity on the Regional Register on 31 March 2012 is 221,799 m3.
-The capacity of inactive or sunk vessels is 7,589 m3, and the capacity available as a result of movements of vessels on the Regional Register is 61,626 m3, for a potential total of 291,014 m3.
-In June 2002, when the Resolution entered into force, the active capacity was 218,482 m3, while the sum total of the active and inactive capacity, plus that included in paragraph 10 of the resolution, was 273,467 m3 (Figure 1).
-It should be noted that these numbers do not take into account the capacity in the footnote to the resolution, which at least one country has already claimed.
+The active purse-seine capacity on the Regional Register on 31 March 2013 is 222,512 m3.
+The capacity of inactive or sunk vessels is 7,579 m3, and the capacity available as a result of movements of vessels on the Regional Register is $61,300 \text{ m}^3$, for a potential total of $291,391 \text{ m}^3$.
+In June 2002, when the Resolution entered into force, the active capacity was $218,482 \text{ m}^3$, while the sum total of the active and inactive capacity, plus that included in paragraph 10 of the resolution, was $273,467 \text{ m}^3$; the current operative capacity is below that level (Figure 1).
+It should be noted that these numbers do not take into account the capacity requests in the footnote to the Resolution, which at least one of the three countries mentioned, Peru, has utilized partially, with the approval of the Commission.

-The reason for this increase of 17,547 m3 in the potential capacity is that, while the essential purpose of the Resolution was to freeze capacity, some of its elements allow increases: adding vessels pursuant to paragraph 10, replacing sunk vessels, and changing inactive vessels to active, and the concrete case of the concession by the Commission in June 2011 of 5,000 m3 of well volume to Peru.
-Also, in the months following the adoption of the Resolution, the Commission agreed to add several vessels to the Regional Register, to account for oversights made by delegations at the meeting at which the resolution was adopted.
-Also, it is important to note that Resolution C-11-12, by which the capacity was conceded to Peru, stipulates that it must be used by Peruvian-flag vessels that will operate only in waters under the jurisdiction of Peru, and that it cannot be transferred to other flags, nor be used for chartering vessels of other flags.
+The reason for this increase of 17,924 m3 in the potential total capacity is that, while the essential purpose of the Resolution was to freeze capacity, some of its elements allow increases: adding vessels pursuant to paragraph 10, and the specific case of the concession by the Commission in June 2011 of 5,000 m3 of well volume to Peru.
+Also, in the months following the adoption of the Resolution, the Commission agreed to add several vessels to the Regional Register, to account for omissions by delegations at the meeting at which the resolution was adopted.
+Moreover, it is important to note that Resolution C-11-12, by which the capacity was conceded to Peru, stipulates that it must be used by Peruvian-flag vessels that will operate only in waters under the jurisdiction of Peru, and that it cannot be transferred to other flags, nor be used for chartering vessels of other flags.